Automattic/jetpack/readme.txt

 = Can Jetpack help my site comply with GDPR? =

-You can easily comply with GDPR with our Cookie and Consent Banner.
+Our Cookie and Consent Banner can help you comply with GDPR.
 The European Union’s ePrivacy Directive (often referred to as the ‘cookie law’) and General Data Protection Regulation (GDPR) place requirements on website owners and operators to provide information about, and gain consent for their use of cookies.